Cyanamide: Cyanamide in space

-Due to its high permanent dipole moment (i.e., 4.32 ± 0.08 D), cyanamide was detected by spectral emissions coming from the Sgr B2 molecular cloud (T < 100 K) through its microwave transitions as the first known interstellar molecule containing the NCN frame.
+Due to its high permanent dipole moment (i.e., 4.32 ± 0.08 D), cyanamide was detected in spectral emissions coming from the Sgr B2 molecular cloud (T < 100 K) through its microwave transitions as the first known interstellar molecule containing the NCN frame.

 Safety

 It is used as an alcohol-deterrent drug in Canada, Europe, and Japan.

 Cyanamide has a modest toxicity in humans.
 Workplace exposure to hydrogen cyanamide sprays or exposure in people living in the vicinity of spraying have been reported as causing respiratory irritation, contact dermatitis, headache, and gastrointestinal symptoms of nausea, vomiting, or diarrhea.